dtrajko/MoravaEngine/README.md

 $ cmake .
 ```

-* Open solution vendor/DirectXTex/DirectXTex.sln in Visual Studio and build it.

 * Build yaml-cpp project in MoravaEngine solution in Visual Studio.

 * Build all spirv-cross-* projects in MoravaEngine solution in Visual Studio.